NCFE shuts down systems after ‘cyber incident’

 David Gallagher, chief executive of NCFE, apologised for “any inconvenience or concern” and said staff were working “around the clock” the bring systems safely back online.

-Cyber attacks against awarding organisations are rare.
+Cyber attacks against awarding organisations are rare

 An Ofqual report last year said there was one attack on an organisation “affiliated to three awarding organisations” and one attack on an awarding organisation that delivers general qualifications in 2024.

-Ofqual and NCFE were approached for comment.
+NCFE was approached for further comment.

 Latest education roles from